NGswati/Myntra_WeForShe_project/README.md

      - `bag.html`: Products to be bought

   - **JavaScript Files**:
-    - `server.js`: Contains the core logic for the application.
+    - `server.js`: Contains the core logic for the application with backend integaration and node server
     - `bag.js`: Contains the core logic for the bag.
     - `carosuol.js`: Contains the core logic for the sliding window
     - `index.js`: Contains the core logic for the front page.